ShunKaidou/Library-Management-Project-DBMS/README.md

 * Type localhost/phpmyadmin in your web browser

-* Import the 'library.mysql' file to 'phpmyadmin'
+* Import the 'library.mysql' file to 'phpmyadmin' to add the database 'library'

 * Setup a new User account in 'User Accounts -> New' with all neccessary permissions